nramenta/flow/README.md

         {% break if i > 2 %}
     {% endfor %}

-## Set
+## Assign

-It is sometimes unavoidable to set values to variables and object or array attributes; use the `set` construct:
+It is sometimes unavoidable to set values to variables and object or array attributes; use the `assign` construct:

-    {% set fullname = user.firstname .. user.lastname %}
+    {% assign fullname = user.firstname .. user.lastname %}

-    {% set user.fullname = fullname %}
+    {% assign user.fullname = fullname %}

-You can also use `set` as a way to buffer output and store the result in a
+You can also use `assign` as a way to buffer output and store the result in a
 variable:

-    {% set slogan %}
+    {% assign slogan %}
     <p>This changes everything!</p>
-    {% endset %}
+    {% endassign %}
     ...
     {{ slogan }}
     ...

-The scope of variables introduced by the `set` construct is always local to its surrounding context.
+The scope of variables introduced by the `assign` construct is always local to its surrounding context.

 ## Blocks